Bg

 6:30/7:00 PMNurse or bottle (before bed)

 At 6 months, your baby will continue to drink breast milk and/or formula as well as begin to explore solid foods [].
-You may choose to introduce solid foods in the form of or table foods in a style.
+You may choose to introduce solids in the form of or — or both.
 Either way, your baby may start with one meal a day and continue to work up to adding more meals and snacks as they move toward one year of age.

-Most babies will continue to have about 4 - 6 breast milk or formula feeds a day [] equaling roughly 22 - 28 oz per day.
-As long as your baby is growing well and having about 4 - 6 wet diapers a day, your baby is getting enough to eat.
+Most babies will continue to have about 4 - 6 breast milk or formula feeds a day [] equaling roughly 24 - 32 oz per day.
+As the calorie intake from solids increases over time, you may see a slight decrease in milk intake.
+As long as your baby is growing well and having about 6 wet diapers a day, your baby is getting enough to eat.
 In terms of solid food, most babies will eat small amounts at this age.
 This may look like 1 - 2 tbsp of purees or a few bites of food served baby-led weaning style.

 Wake-up:Breast milk or formula